-Though this area is packed with educational facilities, it still has a number of attractions worth checking out.
+Though this area is packed with educational facilities, there is still a number of places to visit in the Latin Quarter.
 From the impressive buildings that haven’t lost their old charm, and museums, to cute cafes.

 Explore the gorgeous Musée Curie, a scientific museum with the preservations of Marie Curie’s experiments and other radiological research.

 If you want to learn more about medieval art and the middle ages, make sure to check out the exemplary Musée Cluny and the Pantheon which is the final resting place for prominent figures in French history.